WuggyCode/wuggy/documentation/wuggygenerator/generate_classic.md

 g.export_classic_pseudoword_matches_to_csv(pseudoword_matches, "./pseudowords.csv")
 ```

-By using this method, the nested dictionairy will be flattened so that the resulting CSV can be easily interpreted by your software of choice.
+By using this method, the nested dictionary will be flattened so that the resulting CSV can be easily interpreted by your software of choice.